ShivaniKhatri96/npProject/tourism/README.md

 ### Home page
 - Card information fetched from database
 - Like/ unlike feature is authenticated
-- One user can only access their own like/unlike list
 - Articles can be read with and without logging in
 ### Connect page
 - Sign up and log in pages are completed with authentication
+### Profile page
+- favorites list is added
+- Articles can be read
+- Card can be deleted from favorites list
 ### Responsive layout
 - Everything done so far has a responsive design that adapts to different screen sizes
 - Below you can see example from home page for xs screens, sm screens and higher, and lg screens and higher